CatSchmalzer/lahman-baseball-python/README.md

 from sqlalchemy import create_engine

 # establish a database connection
-engine = create_engine("postgres+psycop2://postgres:postgres@localhost:5432/LahmanBaseball")
+engine = create_engine("postgres+psycop2://postgres:postgres@localhost:5432/<lahman_baseball_database_name>")

 # use the connection to run a query using pandas!
 df = pd.read_sql("SELECT * FROM batting;", con=engine)
 df.head()
 ```

+In the above example replace `<lahman_baseball_database_name>` with the actual name of your lahman baseball database as it appears in pgadmin

-There are 2 notebooks already in the repo that step through additional ways for connecting.
+In addition, there are 2 notebooks already in the repo that step through additional ways for connecting.
+When attempting these notebooks first try the one called `SQL Connection - Not Private`.
+Be sure to update the `database` argument in the second code cell with the correct name of your database.
+For a challenge try out the `SQL Connection - Private` notebook.

 ### Questions
 _these are just a subset of questions from the original Lahman Baseball exercise_